Jenspi/Java-II/README.md

 ## Table of Contents:
 ### HW1: Shapes
 Using a class written by the professor, I wrote classes for three different shapes (a triangle, rectangle, and circle) which inherited his class.
 This allowed us to "plot" shapes with coordinates.
-This assignment was more practice with inheritance, as well as the introduction to using javadocs.
+This assignment was more practice with inheritance, as well as an introduction to using javadocs.

 ### HW2: Recursion
 This algorithm finds the smallest string, either in an array or given two options.
 This program, of course, gives us experience with recursion.